You can translate the content of this page by selecting a language in the box below:

 • managing emerging technologies and initiatives such as e-bikes and autonomous vehicles.

-We've prepared a discussion paper capturing current challenges and opportunities, along with six key directions to inform an initial conversation with our community.
-This includes seeking initial feedback on a north/south cycling corridor to connect Footscray to Maribyrnong, in line with Council's commitment at the 18 October 2023 Council meeting.
+We've prepared a discussion paper to guide the conversation with our community.
+As part of this, we want your feedback on a north/south cycling corridor to connect Footscray to Maribyrnong, in line with Council's commitment at the 18 October 2023 Council meeting.

 Our initial thinking